elipuente/traintokain.com/README.md

 ## Train to Kain Fitness Competition

-This website allows users to compete in a fitness challenge by entering their daily workouts.
+This website allows users to compete in a fitness competition by entering their daily workouts.
 The user will be given a score based on the point per minute (ppm) value associated with their workout type (found in [`data/workoutTypes.js`](https://github.com/elipuente/traintokain.com/blob/main/data/workoutTypes.js)).

 Anyone can view the current standings and previously entered user workouts without needing to sign in.